Maslow's hierarchy of needs: Physiological needs

-These physiological needs must be met for the human body to remain in homeostasis.
+Physiological needs include: air, water, food, heat, clothes, reproduction, shelter and sleep.
+Many of these physiological needs must be met for the human body to remain in homeostasis.
 Air, for example, is a physiological need; a human being requires air more urgently than higher-level needs, such as a sense of social belonging.
-Physiological needs are critical to "...meet the very basic essentials of life ..."
+Physiological needs are critical to "meet the very basic essentials of life".
 This allows for cravings such as hunger and thirst to be satisfied and not disrupt the regulation of the body.

 Safety needs

 Once a person's physiological needs are satisfied, their safety needs take precedence and dominate behavior.
-In the absence of physical safety – due to war, natural disaster, family violence, childhood abuse, etc. and/or in the absence of economic safety – (due to an economic crisis and lack of work opportunities) these safety needs manifest themselves in ways such as a preference for job security, grievance procedures for protecting the individual from unilateral authority, savings accounts, insurance policies, disability accommodations, etc. This level is more likely to predominate in children as they generally have a greater need to feel safe – especially children that have disabilities.
-Adults are also impacted by this, typically in economic matters, "... adults are not immune to the need of safety."
+In the absence of physical safety – due to war, natural disaster, family violence, childhood abuse, etc. and/or in the absence of economic safety – (due to an economic crisis and lack of work opportunities) these safety needs manifest themselves in ways such as a preference for job security, grievance procedures for protecting the individual from unilateral authority, savings accounts, insurance policies, disability accommodations, etc. This level is more likely to predominate in children as they generally have a greater need to feel safe – especially children who have disabilities.
+Adults are also impacted by this, typically in economic matters; "adults are not immune to the need of safety".
 It includes shelter, job security, health, and safe environments.
 If a person does not feel safe in an environment, they will seek safety before attempting to meet any higher level of survival.
-This is why the "... goal of consistently meeting the need for safety is to have stability in one's life," stability brings back the concept of homeostasis for humans which our bodies need.
+This is why the "goal of consistently meeting the need for safety is to have stability in one's life", stability brings back the concept of homeostasis for humans which our bodies need.